Sensory integration that is the work of the senses

 Symptoms of sensory integration disorders

 Before the child is directed to a specialist, parents ought to pay close attention to their little one.
-Delay, inappropriate response or untypical behavior not always have to indicate serious developmental disorders.
-Children develop at different paces and minor deviations will be sooner or later corrected.
-However, when the little one cannot equal its peers for several consecutive months, it is worth to schedule consultations.
+Delay, inappropriate response or atypical behavior not always have to indicate serious developmental disorders.
+Children develop at different paces and minor deviations will be corrected eventually.
+However, when your little one cannot equal their peers for several consecutive months, it is worth to schedule consultations.

 The typical symptoms of sensory integration disorders include:

 - lack of coordination and fluidity of movement,